KalbeDigitalLab/RL4DB-TUTORIAL-PRICAI-2023/README.md

 ### Step 1: Set up the Environment

 1. Create a virtual environment using Conda:
+   **Note:** This environment tested with python version 3.7, so if you need to reproduce this code without problem, please use same python version.
    ```bash
    conda create --name rl4db python=3.7
    ```